vinaydhegde/testdriven-site/src/_posts/blog/2018-02-13-behavior-driven-development-with-django-and-aloe.md

 Just looking for the code?
 Grab it from the [repo](https://github.com/testdrivenio/django-aloe-bdd).

-## Brief Overview of BDD

-Behavior-driven development is...

 ## Your First Feature Request

 "Users should be able to log into the app and see a list of their friends."